frederic-perez/AmE-dictionary/data/dictionary.md

 __abatement__ _n_ :two::hammer: _A tax abatement._
 __abattoir__ _n_ :three: Slaughterhouse.
 A building where animals are butchered. _Syn_ slaughterhouse, butchery, shambles _The largest abattoirs are those of the meatpacking industry._
 __abbesses__ _n pl_
-__abdicate__ _v_ /AB-dih-kayt/ To abdicate is to renounce or relinquish a position of usually sovereign power.
+__abdicate__ _v_ :two: /AB-dih-kayt/ To abdicate is to renounce or relinquish a position of usually sovereign power.
+To relinquish (power or responsibility) formally.
 It can also mean “to cast off; discard.” _She abdicated her position in response to the allegations._ _There can be serious repercussions when someone abdicates their responsibilities._
 __abdication__ _n_ A formal resignation and renunciation of powers. _Syn_ stepping down
 __abecedarian<sup>1</sup>__ _n_ A person who is learning the alphabet or the rudiments of a subject. _Syn_ beginner, fledgling, freshman, greenhorn, initiate, neophyte, novice, novitiate, tenderfoot, tyro _slang_ rookie
 __abecedarian<sup>2</sup>__ _adj_ Alphabetically arranged.